kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ### Crime Map

 The crime map allows users to view crimes on a map in the D.C. area.
-The user can filter by crime type, crime zone, and even crimes dates as seen in the example where the user is filtering by theft/other for zone 4 over November 15, 2024 - November 29, 2024.
+The user can filter by crime type, crime zone, and even crime dates as seen in the example where the user is filtering by theft/other for zone 4 over November 15, 2024 - November 29, 2024.

 ![Chatbot](git_repo_photos/crime_map_insights_app.png)